 Applications should come before or during the first year of attendance, and be accompanied by proof of attendance.

 Application should be by letter, typewritten (12point) no more than one side of A4, which should be sent to AGBursary@woodhorn.org.uk

 From this letter the Trustees should get the following salient information.

 Address in Wansbeck, length of residence, HEI to be attended, title of course and a clear explicit acknowledgment that they have an awareness of the Ashington Group, which could be expressed as clear evidence that they have visited Woodhorn and looked at the paintings.
 In addition what plans the applicant might have for spending the bursary, for example on travel, fees, material etc.

-The grant will be £500.00 and is entirely at the discretion of the Trustees.
+Grants are entirely at the discretion of the Trustees.
 The Trustees do not undertake to award to all applicants.
 The Trustees will not offer a bursary to the same person more than once.
 The Trustees would consider applications at their spring and autumn meetings.